srg-kostyrko/obsidian-journal/README.md

 Manage your journals in [Obsidian](https://obsidian.md/) knowledge base.

 - Calendar based journals (daily, weekly, monthly, quarterly and yearly notes)
-- Interval based journals (like finantial quarters or sprints)
+- Interval based journals (like financial quarters or sprints)
 - You can configure many different journals based on your needs
 - Every note type configured separately (path to store, templates etc)
 - Variables to insert journal related data into paths/note name/template content.